dimforge/ncollide/docs/geometric_representations.md

 -----------

 ### Cuboid
-The `Cuboid` structure describes a rectangle in two dimensions, or a cuboid in three dimensions.
+The `Cuboid` structure describes a rectangle in two dimensions or a cuboid in three dimensions.
 A cuboid is defined by its _half extents_, i.e., its half length along each coordinate axis.